An annual pilgrimage I try to make every New Year’s Day is to the Glamorgan Heritage Coast, where I dunk myself in the sea.

 Geology of Dunraven Bay

-Dunraven Bay, with its dramatic cliffs and other-worldly ribbons of limestone stretching out to sea, is one of my favourite beaches in South Wales.
-It never fails to boggle my brain that all of this used to be at the bottom of a warm, shallow sea near the Equator; the layers of blue lias rock (named for its grey-blue colour) were laid down when dinosaurs roamed the Earth.
+Dunraven Bay, with its dramatic cliffs and other-worldly ribbons of limestone stretching out to sea, is one of the most striking beaches in South Wales.
+It never fails to boggle the brain that all of this used to be at the bottom of a warm, shallow sea near the Equator; the layers of blue lias rock (named for its grey-blue colour) were laid down when dinosaurs roamed the Earth.

 Battered by the elements, this compacted history is eroding before our very eyes, making it a prime spot for the amateur fossil hunter, while those armed with nets and buckets can lose themselves among the rockpools, searching for crabs, anemones and seaweed.